 As a privately owned company we are not required to provide a remuneration report in line with the Large and Medium Sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013.
 The Board felt that publicising the terms and conditions of Non-Executives only through complying with this provision of the Code be out of context offering no meaningful comparisons.
-In addition, our shareholders and our regulator have full visibility of the terms and conditions of all of our directors so publication via the website would not provide these two key stakeholders with any additional information.
+In addition, our shareholders and our regulator have full visibility of the terms and conditions of all of our directors so publication via the website not provide would these two stakeholders with any additional information.